Cerrón Grande Reservoir: Ecology and tourism

 The lake is populated by twelve of the country's fourteen native fish species as well as by many bird and plant species, making it a popular tourist destination.
+A 38000 ha site encompassing the lake and its surrounds has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of white-bellied chachalacas, lesser ground-cuckoos, Pacific screech-owls, orange-fronted parakeets, Nutting's flycatchers and white-throated magpie-jays.

 In 2005, the reservoir was declared a part of the Cerrón Grande Wetland in an effort to preserve the wildlife that live in the reservoir.
 Common tourist activities on the reservoir include birdwatching, boat rides, and kayaking.

 History

 In 1973, President Arturo Armando Molina began the construction of the Cerrón Grande Hydroelectric Dam, and it was fully flooded by December 1976.
 The dam has an output capacity of 135 kilowatts.

-The area that was flooded included several villages, fertile farmland, grazing land, and archeological sites of the Lenca people; around 12,000 people were displaced from this area, and another 9,000 were relocated.
+The area that was flooded included several villages, fertile farmland, grazing land, and archeological sites of the Lenca people; around 12,000 people were displaced from this area, and another 9,000 were relocated in the three Core Relocation settlements.
 Part of the main road connecting Chalatenango to El Coyolito was flooded and had to be rebuilt, and direct access from Chalatenango to Suchitoto was severed.